PeDiot/rrl-trading-system/README.md

 ### Training

 When training the PCA-DWT-RRL trading agent, the objective function needs to be maximized as it is the Sharpe ratio.
 To that end, the network's parameters are updated based on the gradient ascent rule.
 The following image shows the training process for one batch over $n$ epochs.
-Keep in mind that once the model trained, its performance is evaluated on the next batch in order to test its consistency.
-Then, the learning process is repeated until the last training batch.
+Keep in mind that once the model trained on batch $b$, its performance is evaluated on the batch $b+1$ in order to test its consistency.
+This learning/validation method is repeated until the last set of training/trading batch.

 <figure>
 <img